gerlichlab/hicognition/documentation/development_information.md

 - The back-end is a pure API implemented using [flask](https://flask.palletsprojects.com/en/1.1.x/)
 - We will use a sql-lite database to store User-data and meta-data about data-sets
 - Results of computations such as matrices will be stored on disk and referenced in the database via filename
-- Authentication with the API is token-based: User presents credentials to receive token that is valid for 1h.
+- Authentication with the API is token-based: User presents credentials to receive a token that is valid for 1h.
 - All the expensive computations will be performed by a redis queue that is triggered by the back-end server
-- All computations on data-sets will done before data exploration and the user sees only preprocessed data-sets that can be quickly examined.
+- All computations on datasets will be done before data exploration, and the user sees only preprocessed datasets that can be quickly examined.
 - We will use [higlass](https://higlass.io/) to visualize datasets, but switch off its interactive capabilities since those are handled through our app.
   - Here, we will run our own higlass-server that serves datasets that are requested by our app
   - The interface to this higlass-server will be purely through the exposed [REST-API](https://docs.higlass.io/higlass_server.html#api) of the higlass-server and the [Javavscript-API](https://docs.higlass.io/javascript_api.html) or the view-component.